seliayeu/CMPUT404-assignment-webserver/README.md

 * Danila Seliayeu
 * Ben Wang (collaborator)

+The code found at https://stackoverflow.com/a/225177, written by Stackoverflow user Ber, was slightly modified and used in the server.py file.
+This code is licensed under CC BY-SA 2.5 (https://creativecommons.org/licenses/by-sa/2.5/).

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL